vladkramarov/twitter_stance_on_ukraine/README.md

 ## Overview
 In this project, Twitter's stance towards the war in Ukraine is determined using Distlbert transformer with a shallow NN.
-- Approximately 10K tweets that mention Ukraine are classified daily.
+- Between 5 and 10K tweets that mention Ukraine are classified daily.
 - Aggregated results are shown in a Dash app, deployed on Elastic Beanstalk.